jsohlendorff/continuous_time_LTMLE/article.typ

 Even in RCTs, challenges such as treatment noncompliance and time-varying confounding — due to factors like side effects or disease progression — can complicate causal inference.

 Marginal structural models (MSMs), introduced by @robins1986, are a widely used approach for estimating causal effects from observational data, particularly in the presence of time-varying confounding and treatment.
-Discrete-time MSMs typically require that data be recorded on a discrete time scale.//, capturing all relevant information available to the clinician at each treatment decision point and for the outcome.
+Then, once the target parameter has been specified, Longitudinal Targeted Maximum Likelihood Estimation (LTMLE) (@ltmle) can estimate these causal effects.
-Longitudinal Targeted Maximum Likelihood Estimation (LTMLE) (@ltmle) is often used for estimating causal effects in discrete time.
+These discrete-time MSMs require that data be recorded on a discrete time scale.

 However, many real-world datasets — such as health registries — are collected in continuous time, with patient characteristics updated at irregular, subject-specific times.
 These datasets often include detailed, timestamped information on events and biomarkers, such as drug purchases, hospital visits, and laboratory results.